TenzingT-Lama2001/sentinel-aws-monitor/README.md

 ## Blockers (Sprint 4)
 Node.js version mismatch in CodeBuild's default image that crashed linting, naming mismatch in the `.env` file that caused the Singapore deployment to silently land in the wrong region and create a duplicate pipeline, pipeline not auto-triggering on push.

+## Sprint 5
+Merged dynamodb, secondary metrics and ci-cd  pipeline to the main branch.Worked on webhook to integrate slack messages.

+Blockers resolved: metric namespace is now stage-scoped:
+WebsiteMonitoring/Beta, WebsiteMonitoring/Gamma, WebsiteMonitoring/Prod

+## Blockers (Sprint 5)
+Uploading a sites.json to the Prod config bucket made the Prod crawler emit failing datapoints under WebsiteMonitoring, and the Beta and Gamma alarms (watching the same namespace + metricname + SiteId) picked them up, went into
+ALARM, and surfaced the error on the Beta/Gamma dashboards, despite no change in those stages.

+## Sprint 6 (Planned)
+prepare the final presentation and finalize the report

+### Samrat
 ## License

 This project is submitted as coursework for NIT6150 Advanced Project, Victoria University.